7 best family-friendly activities in Amsterdam.

 This adventure playground for children up to 13 is divided up into several islands, all with their own theme, and linked by rickety bridges and ziplines.
 Here your little ones can mingle happily with local kids while sailing homemade rafts along the ditches, toasting sandwiches over the firepit, and generally running wild – within reason of course.
 There is a supervisor present at all times, but you’ll want to keep an eye on them from a distance.

 Learning how to balance risk with reward is at the heart of these thrilling child-friendly activities in Amsterdam, so embrace the occasional splash and tumble.
-Bring wellington boots, a towel and a chance of clothes, and a steely grin, in return for which you’ll get worn out kids with big grins on their faces.
+Bring wellington boots, a towel and a change of clothes, and a steely gaze, in return for which you’ll get worn out kids with big grins on their faces.

 Try this if: